Nun [now Abbess] Seraphima (Dimitrova) [1]

 employed.

-circumstances of 1921, the idea of creating a pan-Christian front for the
+of the circumstances of 1921, the idea of creating a pan-Christian front for

 undertaking of an ecumenical character.
 The Council was being held at a time